-The alternatives you may consider in place of a bankruptcy could be:
+The alternatives to insolvency you may consider could be:

 - Firstly, an informal arrangement with creditors.

-- Formalised arrangement with creditors - Part 9 Debt Agreement
+- Then, formalised arrangement with creditors - Part 9 Debt Agreement.

-- Formalised arrangement with creditors.
-Hence, one option would include a Part 10 Insolvency (PIA)
+- Otherwise, formalised arrangement with creditors.
+Hence, one option would include a Part 10 Insolvency (PIA).

 These are also services we can provide our clients if they have the ability to avoid bankruptcy.

 Annulment of a Bankruptcy

 - You may pay the debt in full to annul the bankruptcy.
 Annullment removes it entirely from your records.

-- Equity buy back - buy back property equity via ongoing payments to a trustee over time.
+- Plus, equity buy back - buy back property equity via ongoing payments to a trustee over time.

 If you are stressed out with debt, let's start a discussion about your tailored solution.

 Contact us today for a Free Debt Assessment Consultation on 1300 796 850 or submit an enquiry below.